os7borne/textreplace/README.md

 # Text Replacer

 A simple yet powerful text replacement tool that automatically replaces specified trigger words with custom text as you type.
-Better yet, this can be installed and used across OS'.
+Better yet, this can be installed and used across Mac, Windows and Linux.

+Unfortuantely, there's no UI yet.
+It's dead simple to use and even has minimal usage stats.

 ## Features